 We launched our apprentice scheme in 2013 as we realised that there was a wealth of enthusiastic and eager recent school leavers who needed the opportunity to take their first step on the employment pathway.
-We engaged with the City of London Apprenticeship Scheme and have recruited ten apprentices to date, to work with teams based in our London offices (West End, City, Canary Wharf).
-Three years on, we continue to recruit apprentices for 12 month programmes, with the opportunity for it to develop into a full time position with us.
-Our new intake joined us in August 2016.
+We partner with BPP and UCEM to recruit apprentices for surveying, finance, business administration, IT and HR to work with teams based nationwide.
+Four years on, we continue to recruit apprentices for 12 and 24 month programmes, with the opportunity for it to develop into a full time position within JLL.
+We have begun recruiting nationwide for apprentices to join us in September 2018: find out more below.
+The deadline for applications is 31st May 2018.
+Please note that no late applications will be accepted under any circumstance.

 During my years at comprehensive school, I was a very indecisive person.
 I didn’t really know what subjects I wanted to study, what I wanted to do after I left school or what career I wanted to pursue in the future.
 Apprenticeships were a topic that were very rarely spoken about in school, and instead, university seemed to be the main focal point.
 The more research that I conducted on apprenticeships, the more I realised that this was the route that appealed to me the most.
 I’ve been given a ‘once in a lifetime’ opportunity to spend two years gaining experience in a profession that I am passionate about whilst gaining globally recognised qualifications.
 I believe that apprenticeships give aspiring individuals on the job training and skills to kick-start their careers.